AnishGeorgeJlabs/Tyrion/docs/database.md

   "name": "Name of item",
   "id": <int, index>,
   "desc": "Description",
-  "simple": <Boolean indicating whether there is a price field or
-            does it have multiple prices for various sizes>, "size": <available only when simple is false> [ <a list of size components> ], "price": <available only when simple is true> <An integer>, "custom": <optional> [ <a list of customization categories> ],
+  "simple": <Boolean indicating whether there is a customization field or not>, "size": <available only when simple is false> [ <a list of size components> ], "price": <available only when simple is true> <An integer>, "custom": <optional> [ <a list of customization categories> ],